mbuguajackson/vegetation_mapping/ndvi/readme.md

-This code enntails making NDVI maps in python
+This code entails making NDVI maps in python